Case Study: An Abandoned Patient High in the Alpine

 Last in/out:

-Patient says she has been drinking water; however, there is no water source near the tent and all of her water bottles are empty.
+She says she has been drinking water however there is no water at this location and her water bottles are empty.
 It appears she has vomited several times.
 Patient denies diarrhea and there is no evidence of diarrhea.
-She urinated dark smelly urine once since the SAR team arrived.
+She urinated dark smelly urine once in our presence.

 Events:

-Rescuers think the patient lives at sea level and hiked 8 miles, gaining 3000 ft. of elevation, to this location yesterday.
+We think this patient, who apparently lives at sea level, hiked 8 miles and up 3000 feet to this location yesterday.
 She became fatigued and decided to stop for the night.
 Her companions continued on.

 What is your assessment and plan?
 Take a few minutes to figure out your own assessment and make a plan.
 Don’t cheat—no reading on without answering this first!